cms-dev/cms/docs/Installation.rst

     sudo usermod -a -G cmsuser

-You can verify to be in the group issuing the command:
+You can verify to be in the group by issuing the command:

 .. sourcecode:: bash